NatesHonor/ElementalFactions/README.md

 4. Players can accept faction invitations, participate in PvP battles, and contribute to their faction's success.
 5. Explore the features and gameplay possibilities offered by Elemental Factions.

+### Adding Custom Elixirs

+To add custom elixirs, follow these steps:

+1. Open the `elixrs.yml` file located in the plugin's folder.
+2. Under the `elixirs` section, add a new entry for your elixir using the following format:

+`elixirName:
+  name: "Elixir Name"
+  effects:
+    - "Effect 1"
+    - "Effect 2"
+    ...`

+Replace `elixirName` with a unique identifier for your elixir, `"Elixir Name"` with the desired display name of the elixir, and `"Effect 1"`, `"Effect 2"`, etc. with the desired potion effects of the elixir.
+3. Save the `elixrs.yml` file.
+4. Restart the server or reload the plugin for the changes to take effect.
+5. Players can now find the custom elixir in the elixir selection GUI (`/elixir`) and obtain it by clicking on it.

 ## Contributing

 Contributions to Elemental Factions are welcome!
 If you have any improvements, bug fixes, or new features to suggest, please submit a pull request.